Raft crew paddling through Grade 4 rapids on the Tully River surrounded by lush World Heritage rainforest

 The Tully River

-The Tully River is widely regarded as Australia's best whitewater rafting destination.
-It carves through the Tully Gorge in the Wet Tropics World Heritage Area, about two hours south of Cairns — a deep, narrow gorge lined with towering rainforest, giant granite boulders, and waterfalls dropping from the escarpment above.
+The Tully River is widely regarded as one of Australia's premier whitewater rafting destinations.
+It carves through the Tully Gorge in the Wet Tropics World Heritage Area, about two hours south of Cairns — a deep, narrow gorge lined with towering rainforest, granite boulders and waterfalls dropping from the escarpment above.

-What makes the Tully exceptional is the combination of world-class rapids and guaranteed water levels year-round.
-The Kareeya Hydro power station controls water release into the gorge, so regardless of the season, the river runs at raftable levels.
-You'll tackle up to 45 rapids ranging from Grade 1 warm-ups to serious Grade 3–4 whitewater — named rapids like "Alarm Clock", "Staircase", "Wet & Moisty", and "Theatre" that have become legendary among rafters.
+What makes the Tully exceptional is the combination of world-class rapids and consistent water levels year-round.
+The Kareeya Hydro power station (operated by Stanwell Corporation, near Koombooloomba Dam) releases water into the gorge on a scheduled basis, so regardless of season, the river usually runs at raftable levels.
+You'll tackle up to 45 rapids ranging from Grade 1 warm-ups to serious Grade 3–4 whitewater — named rapids like "Alarm Clock", "Staircase", "Wet & Moisty" and "Theatre" that have become well-known among rafters.

 No prior rafting experience is needed.
 Your river guide rides in the raft with you, controls navigation, and gives clear paddle instructions throughout.
-They're trained in river reading, whitewater rescue, and first aid.
-All you need is a willingness to paddle hard, get wet, and enjoy a genuinely thrilling day.
+They're trained in river reading, whitewater rescue and first aid.
+All you need is a willingness to paddle hard, get wet, and enjoy a genuinely thrilling day on the water.

 DurationFull day — approximately 12 hours including transfers